-It was a crucial battle in the Pacific Theater of WWII, as it marked the first time the US was able to stop Japan’s advance in the South Pacific, setting the stage for a series of US victories that would eventually turn the war in their favor and lead to Japan’s ultimate defeat.
+It was a crucial battle in the Pacific Theater of World War II, as it marked the first time the US was able to stop Japan’s advance in the South Pacific, setting the stage for a series of United States victories that would eventually turn the war in their favor and lead to Japan’s ultimate defeat.

 The Fighting Begins

-Meanwhile, a US fleet (backed up by a number of Australian ships) under the command of Admiral Frank Fletcher set out to intercept them.
-Both fleets were heavily built around aircraft carriers, with two (the Lexington and the Yorktown) in the US fleet, and three in the Japanese fleet (1).
+Meanwhile, a US fleet (Task Force 17), backed up by a number of Australian ships, under the command of Admiral Frank Fletcher set out to intercept them.
+The US fleet had 2 aircraft carriers, 9 cruisers and 13 destroyers.
+Both fleets were heavily built around aircraft carriers, with two (the Lexington and the Yorktown) in the US fleet, and three in the Japanese carrier fleet (1).